d1One/oneshot_sorter/README.md

 ## How to use it: (For MacOS only for now, haven't tested Windows yet)

-1. Download the SampleSort.command script, open the Terminal and type `chmod u+x ` (including a space) then drag and drop the script into the terminal (this makes the script executable).
+1. Download the SampleSort.command script, open the Terminal and type `chmod u+x ` (including a space) drag and drop the script into the terminal and press enter (this makes the script executable).

 ![This is an image](/help/Make_executable.gif)